denoland/manual/references/contributing.md

 - Ask for help in the [community chat room](https://discord.gg/deno).

-- If you are going to work on an issue, mention so in the issue comments _before_ you start working on the issue.
+- If you are going to work on an issue, mention so in the issue's comments _before_ you start working on the issue.

-- If you are going to work on a new feature, create an issue and discuss with other contributors _before_ you start working on the feature; we appreciate all contributions, but not all proposed features are getting accepted.
-We don't want you to spend hours working on a code that might not be accepted.
+- If you are going to work on a new feature, create an issue and discuss with other contributors _before_ you start working on the feature; we appreciate all contributions but not all proposed features will be accepted.
+We don't want you to spend hours working on code that might not be accepted.

 - Please be professional in the forums.
 We follow [Rust's code of conduct](https://www.rust-lang.org/policies/code-of-conduct)